Four Business Coalitions commit to gender equalityStories /10 October 2018

 Investing in Women has previously supported the establishment of the Indonesia Business Coalition for Women Empowerment (IBCWE) and the Philippine Business Coalition for Women Empowerment (PBCWE) in collaboration with the Philippine Women’s Economic Network.

 “The successful launch of Business Coalitions in four countries highlights strong private sector interest in workplace policies and practices that provide men and women equal opportunity to enter and progress to senior positions,” Investing in Women CEO Julia Newton-Howes said.

 “There is already mounting evidence on how equal opportunity for and treatment of women and men give companies a competitive advantage, but we believe that the efforts and learnings of the Business Coalitions will strengthen the business case for workplace gender equality,” she added.

 Investing in Women provided coalitions with grant support; technical assistance on workplace gender equality; and support for founding members to get EDGE Certification, a global assessment methodology and business certification standard for gender equality.

 EDGE Certification, which stands for Economic Dividends for Gender Equality Certification, is designed to help organisations create and benefit from an optimal workplace for women and men.
 It is working with some 200 organizations, in 50 countries and 23 industries.

-Across the four Business Coalitions supported by Investing in Women, , with five more going through the audit process.
+Across the four Business Coalitions supported by Investing in Women, 18 companies are now EDGE Certified, with five more going through the audit process.
 Myanmar now has the highest number of EDGE Certifications in Asia, with eight EDGE Certifications awarded to BCGE founding members.